jarmupb/upbthesis_LaTeX/readme.md

-# LaTeX template for writing theses at Universidad Pontificia Bolivariana
+# LaTeX class for writing theses at Universidad Pontificia Bolivariana

 **upbthesis.cls** is a LaTeX class for writing your thesis at UPB.
-*Knowing how to write in LaTeX is a prerequisite*.
+*Knowing how to write using LaTeX is a prerequisite*.

 You have the following possibilities:
 - To download a .zip bundle with all the relevant files [click here](https://github.com/jarmupb/upbthesis_LaTeX/blob/master/v2/upbthesis.zip).